Quasimaps to GIT fiber bundles and applications: Quasimaps to GIT fiber bundles

-We call the above data as a genus $g$, $k$-pointed $quasimap$ with degree $\beta$.
-Now, we want to define the stability of quasimaps.
-Suppose that we have a genus $g$, $k$-pointed quasimap with degree $\beta$
+We call the above data \eqref{QuasiMap} a {\em genus $g$, $k$-pointed quasimap with degree $\beta$}, or simply, a {\em quasimap with type $(g,k,\beta)$}.
+Now, we want to define a stability condition on quasimaps.
+For a quasimap with type $(g,k,\beta)$,